Smart Energy GB and the EFL Trust

 4. You get a bill based on the amount of gas and electricity you used.

-You can visit Smart Energy GB’s ‘Request Your Smart Meter’ page.
+Alternatively, you can visit Smart Energy GB’s ‘Request your Smart Meter’ page.

 Some homes can’t get a smart meter yet but will be able to get one before the end of the rollout.
 Your energy supplier can tell you if you can have one.
 They can also tell you how soon you can get one installed.